Kaysville, Utah: History

-Shortly after Latter Day Saint pioneers arrived in 1847, the Kaysville area, originally known as "Kay's Creek" or Kay's Ward, was settled by Hector Haight in 1847 as a farming community.
+Shortly after Latter-day Saint pioneers arrived in 1847, the Kaysville area, originally known as "Kay's Creek" or Kay's Ward, was settled by Hector Haight in 1847 as a farming community.
 He had been sent north to find feed for the stock and soon thereafter constructed a cabin and brought his family to settle the area.
 Farmington, Utah also claims Hector Haight as its original settler.
 Two miles north of Haight's original settlement, Samuel Holmes built a cabin in 1849 and was soon joined by other settlers from Salt Lake, namely Edward Phillips, John Green, and William Kay.

-Although settlement began in the 1847, the name of Kaysville connects with the fact that in 1851 William Kay was made the bishop in the vicinity by Brigham Young and Heber C. Kimball.
+Although settlement began in 1847, the name of Kaysville connects with the fact that in 1851, William Kay was made the bishop in the vicinity by Brigham Young and Heber C. Kimball.

 After the move south in 1858 (see Utah War), there was an attempt to rename the community "Freedom", but Brigham Young convinced the residents to retain the old name.

-In 1868 Kaysville became the first city incorporated in Davis County.
+In 1868, Kaysville became the first city incorporated in Davis County.

 An adobe meetinghouse was built in 1863.
 It was replaced by the Kaysville Tabernacle in 1914.
-In 1930 Kaysville had 992 people.
+In 1930, Kaysville had 992 people.
 Of those residents who were Latter-day Saints, they all were in the Kaysville Ward which also covered most of the rest of the Kaysville Precinct.

-In 1977 United Airlines Flight 2860 crashed near Kaysville.
+In 1977, United Airlines Flight 2860 crashed near Kaysville.

-By 2008 there were seven Mormon stakes (similar to a diocese) in Kaysville.
+By 2008, there were seven Mormon stakes (similar to a diocese) in Kaysville.

 In November 2009, Kaysville voters elected Steve Hiatt as Kaysville City's 38th mayor and the youngest mayor in Utah.
 He was sworn in on January 4, 2010.
 He was re-elected for a second four-year term in November 2013.

 The current mayor, Tamara Tran, won the 2021 election with 59.95 percent of the popular vote over Jay Welk.